 The School was established in 1831, and has played an integral role in the life of King's since the university was formed almost 200 years ago.

 It has one of this country's most distinguished research and teaching reputations - staff are active in research and among the leading international experts.
 This helps us to continue to push the boundaries of academic thought and to innovate across disciplines.

 The Dickson Poon School of Law is based in Somerset House East Wing, which was opened by Her Majesty the Queen in February 2012.

-The School was renamed after the £20m donation from Mr Dickson Poon CBE, the Hong Kong based British philanthropist.
+The School was renamed after the £20m donation from Sir Dickson Poon CBE FKC, the Hong Kong based British philanthropist.
 Sir Dickson Poon's £20m donation to the Law School, the largest in the College's history and believed to be the biggest ever to a British or European law faculty, is part of a £40m transformation project for the School which aims to further its reputation as one of the top law schools in the world and setting new standards in legal education and research.
 This has allowed the School, among other exciting projects, to launch the largest scholarship programme for law in Europe.

-* Guardian University Guide 2014: Law
+* Guardian University Guide 2015: Law

-*2013 QS World University Rankings by Subject
+* 2015 QS World University Rankings

-* The Complete University Guide 2014 - Law
+* The Complete University Guide 2016 - Law

-NSS 2012: 88% overall satisfaction amongst our law students.
+* NSS 2015: 90% overall satisfaction among our law students.